This is the multi-page printable view of this section. Click here to print.

 VersionCurrent version of the package

-Image Tag Vulnerabilities on the detail page, click the Secret tab to go to the secret-specific vulnerability page.
-You can view the image security vulnerability scan results by secret.
+Image Tag Vulnerabilities On the detail page, clicking the Secret tab takes you to the vulnerability page for each secret.
+You can view the image security vulnerability assessment results by secret.

 ItemDetailed description

-• Click the button to start vulnerability check
+• When the button is clicked, the vulnerability check starts

-• However, if the tag status is Inactive, the Vulnerability Check button will not be activated
+• However, if the tag status is Inactive, the Vulnerability Check button is not activated

-DistributionOS name and version of the target image Digest (Tags)
+DistributionOS name and version of the image Digest (Tags)

 • Refer to the supported OS list

-• The total number of detected vulnerabilities and the number of vulnerabilities by severity are displayed as a graph
+• The total number of detected vulnerabilities and the count per severity are displayed as a graph

-• Vulnerabilities are classified into six levels by severity (Critical, High, Medium, Low, Negligible, Unknown)
+• Vulnerabilities are classified into six levels based on severity (Critical, High, Medium, Low, Negligible, Unknown)

-In the Secret tab, you can view the full list of secret files, as well as the lists of files with discovered vulnerabilities and files without discovered vulnerabilities.
+In the Secrets tab, you can view the complete list of secret files, as well as the lists of files with detected vulnerabilities and files without detected vulnerabilities.

 ItemDetailed description